zhanzhenzhen/futurescript/CONTRIBUTING.md

 Permanent test files
 --------------------

-Permanent test files are under "`test`" directory.
+Permanent test files are under "`test`" directory with filenames starting with `"c-"`.
 They should follow the similar rule as above.
 Note that:

 - Permanent test files can rely on permanent compiler files, but permanent compiler files can't rely on permanent test files.
 - Permanent test files can rely on `"lib/locked-api.js"`, but permanent compiler files can't rely on `"test/locked-api.js"`.